 Kingdom Animalia, Phylum Gnathifera

-Gnathifera occur in water, sediments, and as parasites of vertebrates.
-Free-living kinds are mostly less than 1 mm long, using cilia to move or collect food, and have characteristic jaws in the the throat.
-Rotifers are by far the most common, including all but a few kinds from marine sands.
+Gnathifera occur in water, sediments, and as parasites of other animals.
+Free-living kinds have characteristic jaws in the throat, and most are less than 1 mm long, using cilia to move or collect food.
+Rotifers are by far the most common of these, including all but a few kinds from marine sands.

 The cilia in rotifers form a corona or crown around the mouth, which ranges from a simple field to complex lobes and bristles.
 In most the body has a posterior foot, which usually has two or more toes and adhesive glands, used to form temporary or permanent attachments.
 Some also have sensory antennae and simple eyes.